yAOwzers/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how the search feature works in the notebook mode:

-![Sequence Diagram for Find Notebook Command](diagrams/class/jpeg/find_notebook.jpg)
+![Sequence Diagram for Find Notebook Command](diagrams/class/jpeg/find_notebook.jpg) Figure [18].
+Sequence diagram for Find Command in Notebook Mode

 As the implementation of the search feature in the Notebook mode is similar to that in the Timetable mode, except:
 - The `CliMessages` class is constructed in `FindCommandNotebookMode#execute()` to display all the notebooks, sections